Wirmaple73/Wirmaple73/README.md

 ## About me
 Greetings!
 I'm Alireza Shahidi Fard, currently studying Computer Science as a student at Shahid Beheshti Vocational School, Mashhad.

-I am interested in the latest back-end-related technologies.
+I tend to develop websites and desktop applications as a hobby.
 Feel free to contact me anytime and I'll try my best to help you out!

 [![](https://visitcount.itsvg.in/api?id=Wirmaple73&icon=0&color=12)](https://visitcount.itsvg.in)